pingidentity/pingone-go-client/pingone/docs/DavinciConnectorMinimalResponseMetadataLogosCanvas.md

 ## Methods

-### NewDavinciConnectorMinimalResponseMetadataLogosCanvas
+### NewDaVinciConnectorMinimalResponseMetadataLogosCanvas

-`func NewDavinciConnectorMinimalResponseMetadataLogosCanvas() *DavinciConnectorMinimalResponseMetadataLogosCanvas`
+`func NewDaVinciConnectorMinimalResponseMetadataLogosCanvas() *DaVinciConnectorMinimalResponseMetadataLogosCanvas`

-NewDavinciConnectorMinimalResponseMetadataLogosCanvas instantiates a new DavinciConnectorMinimalResponseMetadataLogosCanvas object
+NewDaVinciConnectorMinimalResponseMetadataLogosCanvas instantiates a new DaVinciConnectorMinimalResponseMetadataLogosCanvas object
 This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewDavinciConnectorMinimalResponseMetadataLogosCanvasWithDefaults
+### NewDaVinciConnectorMinimalResponseMetadataLogosCanvasWithDefaults

-`func NewDavinciConnectorMinimalResponseMetadataLogosCanvasWithDefaults() *DavinciConnectorMinimalResponseMetadataLogosCanvas`
+`func NewDaVinciConnectorMinimalResponseMetadataLogosCanvasWithDefaults() *DaVinciConnectorMinimalResponseMetadataLogosCanvas`

-NewDavinciConnectorMinimalResponseMetadataLogosCanvasWithDefaults instantiates a new DavinciConnectorMinimalResponseMetadataLogosCanvas object
+NewDaVinciConnectorMinimalResponseMetadataLogosCanvasWithDefaults instantiates a new DaVinciConnectorMinimalResponseMetadataLogosCanvas object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

 ### GetImageFileName

-`func (o *DavinciConnectorMinimalResponseMetadataLogosCanvas) GetImageFileName() string`
+`func (o *DaVinciConnectorMinimalResponseMetadataLogosCanvas) GetImageFileName() string`

 GetImageFileName returns the ImageFileName field if non-nil, zero value otherwise.

 ### GetImageFileNameOk

-`func (o *DavinciConnectorMinimalResponseMetadataLogosCanvas) GetImageFileNameOk() (*string, bool)`
+`func (o *DaVinciConnectorMinimalResponseMetadataLogosCanvas) GetImageFileNameOk() (*string, bool)`

 GetImageFileNameOk returns a tuple with the ImageFileName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetImageFileName

-`func (o *DavinciConnectorMinimalResponseMetadataLogosCanvas) SetImageFileName(v string)`
+`func (o *DaVinciConnectorMinimalResponseMetadataLogosCanvas) SetImageFileName(v string)`

 SetImageFileName sets ImageFileName field to given value.

 ### HasImageFileName

-`func (o *DavinciConnectorMinimalResponseMetadataLogosCanvas) HasImageFileName() bool`
+`func (o *DaVinciConnectorMinimalResponseMetadataLogosCanvas) HasImageFileName() bool`

 HasImageFileName returns a boolean if a field has been set.